-ATTACHMENT A: CHIPRA 10-STATE EVALUATION: EVALUATION DESIGN REPORT
+ATTACHMENT A: CHIPRA 10—STATE EVALUATION: EVALUATION DESIGN REPORT

-ATTACHMENT B: CHIPRA SURVEY OF ENROLLEES AND DISENROLLEES
+ATTACHMENT B: chip SURVEY OF ENROLLEES AND DISENROLLEES

+Attachment b2: chip data elements and question sources

 ATTACHMENT C: PRETEST REPORT

+ATTACHMENT D: RESPONDENT MATERIALS (CONSENT FORM, LETTERS, FAQ)

 Background

-The Children’s Health Insurance Program Reauthorization Act (CHIPRA) 10-State Evaluation will provide the federal government with new and detailed insights into how the Children’s Health Insurance Program (CHIP) has evolved since its early years, what impacts on children’s coverage and access to care have occurred, and what new issues have arisen as a result of policy changes related to CHIPRA and the Patient Protection and Affordable Care Act (PPACA) of 2010 (PL 111-148).
+The Children’s Health Insurance Program Reauthorization Act (CHIPRA) 10—State Evaluation will provide the federal government with new and detailed insights into how the Children’s Health Insurance Program (CHIP) has evolved since its early years, what impacts on children’s coverage and access to care have occurred, and what new issues have arisen as a result of policy changes related to CHIPRA and the Patient Protection and Affordable Care Act (PPACA) of 2010 (PL 111-148).
 The evaluation will address numerous key questions regarding the structure and impact of CHIP and Medicaid programs for children, including (1) to what extent CHIP has reduced uninsurance among children, and how this has been impacted by expansions to the program to cover more children with family incomes above 200 percent of the federal poverty level; (2) how enrollment and disenrollment trends have changed over time in CHIP, and what economic and policy factors appear to be driving those trends (such as reductions in access to employer coverage as a result of the economic downturn); and (3) what outreach, enrollment, and retention policies are most successful at increasing enrollment and retention in Medicaid and CHIP, particularly for children of racial and ethnic minorities and children with special health care needs.
 To answer these and other questions, the Assistant Secretary for Planning and Evaluation (ASPE) will draw on three new primary data collection efforts, including a survey of selected CHIP enrollees and disenrollees in 10 states (and Medicaid enrollees and disenrollees in 3 of these states), qualitative case studies in the 10 states, and a survey of State Program Administrators in all 50 States and the District of Columbia.
 ASPE seeks a three-year clearance for the first two information collections at this time.
 Each collection will take place once.